top of page

 Workshop results

-This process culminated in the development of 35 concrete suggestions for improvement and the corresponding first steps to be taken (which we are not able to detail here for reasons of commercial confidentiality).
+This process culminated in the development of 35 concrete suggestions for improvement and the corresponding road map (which we are not able to detail here for reasons of commercial confidentiality).

-Sharing the results according to clusters identified during group work allowed the entire DCP team to have an immediate overview of the areas most in need of improvement.
-The results of the 9 groups showed similarities beyond the three pillars, which confirmed the directions of work.
+Sharing the results according to clusters identified during group work allowed the entire DCP team to gain an immediate understanding of the areas that required the most improvement.
+The groups' results showed similarities beyond the three pillars, confirming the direction of the work.

-The workshop concluded with a summary of key takeaways and a conclusion from the DCP's Director.
-He praised the work done by the groups and took a first concrete step toward follow-up by identifying thematic areas for further group work.
+The workshop concluded with a summary of key insights and closing remarks from the DCP Director.
+He commended the groups' efforts and took the first concrete step towards follow-up by identifying thematic areas for further work.

 Participants left the workshop with a clear understanding of the areas most in need of improvement and motivated to participate in follow-up thematic work sessions.